ManiRajan1/Project_repositories/README.PM-Compliance-handler.md

     ├── report_template.html
     └── test_report_example.html
 ```
 The folder contains metadata created for this project and is not replicated from any existing source.
-Ideally the data is expected to created by data collectors (E.g. REST API calls) on specific time intervals such that the infrastructure is not overloaded and criticallity of the data.
+Ideally the data is expected to created by data collectors (E.g. REST API calls, Graph QL calls) on specific time intervals such that the infrastructure is not overloaded and criticallity of the data.

-The report template has the jinja2 template of the resultant html and an example of the report [To Download](https://github.com/ManiRajan1/Project_repositories/blob/PM_Rest_API_handler/report_templates/test_report_example.html)
+The report template is created by jinja2 syntax supporting dynamic html updates.
+An example of the report can be download [here](https://github.com/ManiRajan1/Project_repositories/blob/PM_Rest_API_handler/report_templates/test_report_example.html).

 ### Section 2:

 These handlers are designed to interact with services like issue trackers (e.g., JIRA), documentation platforms (e.g., Confluence), and source control tools (e.g. GitLab), allowing for automated retrieval, processing, and analysis of project data.

-In addition these API wrappers are created such that the API requests donot stress the infrastructure and aid to generate automated reports — such as test execution summaries, pipeline statuses, and release notes — to support continuous monitoring, traceability, and decision-making in DevOps workflows.
+In addition these API wrappers are created such that the API requests donot stress the infrastructure (introducing throttling mechanism and timeout strategy on requests) and aid to generate automated reports — such as test execution summaries, pipeline statuses, and release notes — to support continuous monitoring, traceability, and decision-making in DevOps workflows.

 The project_utilities includes a data collector that creates
     - traceability matrix